Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/File_exit_Start_here/File_exit_examples.md

 ---

-    title: File  exit examples
+    title: "File  exit examples"
-    linkTitle: File exit examples
+    linkTitle: "File exit examples"
     weight: 350

----
-This topic provides examples of file exits and the parameter values for these exits.
+---This topic provides examples of file exits and the parameter values for these exits.

 ### File type exit parameter settings